lukashonok/devops-directive-kubernetes-course/14-cicd/README.md

 3. Updating Kubernetes manifests with the new image tags
 4. Applying the updated manifests to the cluster(s)

-CI should also still do things like validating linting, run tests, etc... but those are not Kubernetes specific so have been excluded here for brevity.
+CI should also still do things like validating linting, run tests, etc.... but those are not Kubernetes specific so have been excluded here for brevity.

 ## Reference CI Implementation